chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 ### Can command line applications be cool
 You bet!
-Checkout this PyCon 2017 talk on which this project is based [![Amjith Ramanujam Awesome Command Line Tools PyCon 2017](http://img.youtube.com/vi/hJhZhLg3obk/0.jpg)](http://www.youtube.com/watch?v=hJhZhLg3obk "Amjith Ramanujam Awesome Command Line Tools PyCon 2017")
+Checkout this PyCon 2017 talk on which this project is based

+[![Amjith Ramanujam Awesome Command Line Tools PyCon 2017](http://img.youtube.com/vi/hJhZhLg3obk/0.jpg)](http://www.youtube.com/watch?v=hJhZhLg3obk "Amjith Ramanujam Awesome Command Line Tools PyCon 2017")

 ### What is a Team Project
 Glad you asked!
-A team project is a hour long problem solving session where each team consists of four members of different expertise level.
+A team project is an hour long problem solving session where each team consists of four members of different expertise level.
 The teams are formed from the list of attendees of the project night.